(Revised February 2009,edited July 2010, revised January 2013, February 2013, March 2013, April 2013, April 2014, May 2014)

 Informal session is terminated by passing a motion "that the informal session now rise".
 This is the only motion that is proper in informal session and it is voted on without debate or amendment.

 All Senate submissions should be sent via email to email@example.com.

-The agenda for each meeting shall be prepared by the Agenda Committee consisting of the Chair of the Senate, the Vice-Chair, an elected faculty Senator, an elected student Senator and an elected staff Senator.
+The agenda for each meeting shall be prepared by the Agenda and Summer Advisory Committee consisting of the Chair of the Senate, the Vice-Chair, an elected faculty Senator, an elected student Senator and an elected staff Senator.
 The Committee shall draw up the agenda from items submitted to the Secretary and shall arrange that all business goes forward to the Senate in properly prepared form.